 An allergy is when the immune system responds badly to otherwise harmless environmental agents such as animal dander, pollen and food.
 Autoimmunity is when the body fails to recognize its own cells and tissues, causing the immune system to attack healthy cells, tissues and organs.
 An example of autoimmunity is type 1 diabetes, where the immune system destroys the pancreatic cells that produce insulin.

-About 50% of people diagnosed with eosinophilic gastroenteritis also have hypersensitive or allergic conditions such as asthma, rhinitis and eczema.
+About 50% of people diagnosed with the condition also have hypersensitive or allergic conditions such as asthma, rhinitis and eczema.
 Scientists believe that the allergic and inflammatory responses that result from these conditions can cause damage to the intestinal barrier, triggering the infiltration of eosinophils into the intestines.

-Other digestive diseases that may be associated with eosinophilic gastroenteritis include celiac disease and ulcerative colitis.
+Other digestive diseases that may be associated with the condition include celiac disease and ulcerative colitis.
 Despite these potential links, eosinophilic gastroenteritis can also occur alone.

 There are also cases where a patient suffers from idiopathic eosinophilic gastroenteritis, which is when the cause of the condition is unknown.

-More research still needs to be carried out on the causes and risk factors of eosinophilic gastroenteritis.
+More research still needs to be carried out on the causes and risk factors of this condition.